-Bone-chilling temperatures in the teens and below will soon envelop Central Indiana, so it’s critically important that everyone prepare to face the serious and potentially debilitating health and safety concerns caused by exceedingly cold weather.
+Bone-chilling temperatures in the teens will soon converge on Central Indiana.
+It’s critically important that everyone prepares to face the serious and potentially debilitating health and safety concerns caused by exceedingly cold and snowy weather.

 According to the Centers for Disease Control and Prevention (CDC), when exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
-Prolonged exposure to cold will eventually use up your body’s stored energy of causing hypothermia or other serious conditions that have the potential to cause permanent damage to the body.
-Frostbite is also very common, especially for individuals who are homeless, elderly, outdoor workers and newborns.
+Prolonged exposure to cold will eventually use up your body’s stored energy, causing hypothermia or other serious conditions that have the potential to permanently damage the body.
+Frostbite is also very common, especially for individuals who are homeless, elderly, outdoor workers or newborns.

-Frostbite is an injury caused by freezing, often causes a loss of feeling and color in affected areas such as the nose, ears, cheeks, fingers or toes.
-This injury, similar to a burn, can permanently damage to the body, sometimes leading to amputation.
-Frostbite risk is increased in people with decreased blood circulation and people not properly dressed for extreme cold temperatures.
+Frostbite is an injury caused by freezing, which often results in a loss of feeling and color in affected areas such as the nose, ears, cheeks, fingers or toes.
+This injury can cause permanent damage to the body, sometimes leading to amputation.
+Frostbite is treated like a burn, and the risk is increased for people with decreased blood circulation and for those not properly dressed for extremely cold temperatures.

-Hypothermia or an abnormal low body temperature usually caused by long periods of time in the cold, and if a person becomes chilled by rain or sweat in cool temperatures.
+Hypothermia is an abnormally low body temperature usually caused by long periods of time in the cold or by becoming chilled by rain/snow or sweat in cool temperatures.
 This injury has the potential to affect the brain, causing the victim to not know it is happening.
 Symptoms of hypothermia include shivering, exhaustion, confusion and slurred speech.

 Heavy snow and ice storms are also serious threats to the roads during the winter months, often stalling or paralyzing entire areas, cities or regions.
 The National Weather Service states that approximately 70% of injuries from snow or ice are in the form of motor vehicle accidents, with 25% resulting in people caught outside in a storm.